wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 2.5 =
+= 2.6 =
-Change of function name: "pagination" to "pagination_limit" to prevent conflicts with some themes.
+Now if the AUTHOR of a comment doesn't include a URL when commenting, the AUTHOR name is not linked any more to the comment and in this case the AUTHOR name has no link.

 == Contact ==